 You’ve heard about pairing wine and cheese and pairing meat and cheese.
 Now, get ready to take your Wisconsin Cheese to another level with jam pairings.
 Pairing sweet or spicy jams with fresh cheese unlocks a whole new world of flavor.
 For pairing best practices and our favorite jam and cheese pairings, look no further.
-We don’t think you’re ready for this jelly.

-Jam vs. Jelly vs. Preserves
+Jam vs. jelly vs. preserves

 For preserves, the fruit is chopped into small pieces, mixed with sugar, then folded into a syrup or jam.
 Citrus preserves even use the rind of the fruit.
-Jams, jellies, and preserves are all great options to pair with cheese—it just comes down to how much actual fruit you want in each bite.
+Jams, jellies, and preserves are all great options to pair with cheese.
+It just comes down to how much actual fruit you want in each bite.

 We love pairing soft, sweet cheeses with more bitter preserves or a spicy jam.
 Bold aged cheeses marry well with sweet jams and jelly.
 Mix and match to your heart’s content!

-Best Jams to Pair with Wisconsin Cheese
+Best jams to pair with Wisconsin Cheese

 Some jams were just meant to be featured on a cheese board.
 While we encourage you to try any and all condiments you have with Wisconsin Cheese, these are some of our favorite pairings.